Maru Malarchi

 Maru Malarchi, also spelled as Marumalarchi, is a 1998 Indian Tamil-language drama film directed by Bharathi and produced by Henry.
 The film stars Mammootty, Devayani, Ranjith and Mansoor Ali Khan, with Manorama, Kalabhavan Mani, R. Sundarrajan, Major Sundarrajan, Vivek and Pandu playing supporting roles.
 It was released on 14 January 1998 and become a huge success.
-The film was remade in Telugu as Suryudu, in Kannada as Soorappa, and in Hindi as Phool Aur Aag.
+The film was remade in Telugu as Suryudu, in Kannada as Soorappa and in Hindi as Phool Aur Aag.

 Plot

 Rasu Padayachi (Mammootty) is the chief of his village Gunavasal.
-He is a kind-hearted person who is highly respected by the villagers, and he is so respected that the people even erect his statue in the village.
-Rasu Padayachi has dedicated his life for the welfare of the village people.
+He is a kindhearted person who is highly respected by the villagers, and he is so respected that the people even erect his statue in the village.
+Rasu Padayachi has dedicated his life for the welfare of the villagers.
 When the Muslim peoples of the surrounding villages wanted to buy one of his lands to build a mosque there, Rasu Padayachi refuses their money and gives them his land for free.
 In the village Sundarapuram, Manimaran (Ranjith) is a respected village chief who lives with his parents (M. N. Rajam and K. K. Soundar).
 Manimaran and his cousin Mannaru (Mansoor Ali Khan) are known for being short-tempered people.

 Rasu Padayachi is invited to open a rice shop in a remote village.
-After the ceremony, Rasu Padayachi and his driver Velu (Kalabhavan Mani) are on their way home to their village Gunavasal.
+After the ceremony, he and his driver Velu (Kalabhavan Mani) are on their way home to their village Gunavasal.
 Rasu Padayachi then stops the car in order to buy some fruits in Sundarapuram's market.
 In his village, nobody would take money for his shopping, which makes him uncomfortable, so he prefers to do shopping in surrounding villages.
 At the market, Rasu Padayachi pulls the village belle Jayanthi's (Devayani) hand to save her from an approaching snake.
 Unfortunately, only Velu and Rasu Padayachi seem to have noticed the snake.
 Jayanthi makes a big fuss of the event by assuming Rasu Padayachi to be a rogue.
-Manimaran and Mannaru beat him up in public without taking notice of his defense.
+Manimaran and Mannaru beat Rasu Padayachi up in public without taking notice of his defense.
 The land broker and family friend (Shanmugasundaram) sees the injured Rasu Padayachi in that village.
 Rasu Padayachi says it was just a misunderstanding.
-The angry land broker goes to that market and makes the villagers understand that they have done a huge mistake.
+The angry broker goes to that market and makes the villagers understand that they have done a huge mistake.
 He warns that this incident may lead to serious consequences if Gunavasal's villagers come to know the truth.
 Manimaran and Mannaru realize their mistake and regret the incident.
 In the meantime, Rasu Padayachi warns Velu not to talk about the humiliating incident to anyone and pretends the injuries were due to an accident.